markmccoid/myCodeDocs/docs/projects/movie-tracker.md

 Data in Overmind is broken up into three distinct parts:

-- oAdmin - login data (username, email) and app state data ( datasource: "local | firestore")
+- **oAdmin** - login data (username, email) and app state data ( datasource: "local | firestore")
-- oSaved - The main movie data.
+- **oSaved** - The main movie data.
 The movies themselves as well as settings data, tag data, etc.
-- oSearch - When search for a movie, this state helps us know what is being searched for and what state the load of the search data is in.
+- **oSearch** - When search for a movie, this state helps us know what is being searched for and what state the load of the search data is in.

-**oSaved**
+#### Debouncing

+Many of the functions that are used to store data to firebase are "debounced".
+Which means we don't write to the database for a set amount of time.
+Currently that time is 12 seconds.
+This gives the user time to make changes to a movie without wasting writes to the DB.
+Think of tags, a user most likely will add or remove multiple tags in one sitting, why write every single change.

+With debounce, we get to wait until there is a 12 second pause before writing.

+However, since this really only works on a per movie basis, we need have a mechanism to flush any debounced writes if the user starts working on another movie.

+To this end, in the **effects.js** file, there is a function called **flushDebounced** that will flush any "waiting" debounced calls.
+This will happen when a user starts working on a new movie.

+To facilitate this, there is a oSaved state field called **state.oSaved.currentMovieId**.
+This state field gets populated anytime we do some update action on a movie.
+It checks to see if the saved movieId is different from the one being worked on.
+If it is different, then it flushes the debounced calls and saves the new movieId to the **state.oSaved.currentMovieId**.

+#### oSaved

 - **currentSort** - current options for sorting.
 The **active** property lets us know if it is being used to sort.